taghead/taghead.github.io/docs/DEVELOPMENT.md

 ```
 Following that enter that directory and setup the git remote for https://github.com/taghead/taghead.github.io

+The scaffolding from henceforth will be minimized by removing redundancies such as default variables and posts plugin.

 ## Serving site locally

 In an development environment utilize the following command to host the site locally http://localhost:4000.